2023-2025 Beekeeping Apprenticeship Program

-Have you ever thought about becoming a beekeeper but were afraid to go it alone, especially since it can cost up to $800 to get started (a hive, bee suit, beekeeping tools, and bees)?
-The San Francisco Bee-Cause 2-year Beekeeping Apprenticeship Program is an exciting and unique chance to learn beekeeping in a group setting.
-Participating in our Program is of "no charge" but only so long as you fully and actively complete the entire two years.
+Have you ever thought about becoming a beekeeper but were afraid to go it alone, especially since it can easily cost hundreds of dollars to get started (including the purchase of hive components, a bee suit, beekeeping tools & bees)?
+The San Francisco Bee-Cause Two-Year Beekeeping Apprenticeship Program is an exciting and unique chance to learn beekeeping in a group setting.
+Participating in our Program is of "no charge" as long as you fully and actively complete the entire two years.

-Second, we provide guided solitary and group learning.
-On a monthly basis, we provide you with assigned book/internet reading and video-watching assignments on a specific topic and discussion questions ("homework").
-We then hold a meeting focused on the discussion questions.
+Second, we provide guided solo and group learning.
+On a monthly basis, we provide you with assigned book/internet reading and video-watching assignments on a specific topic and related discussion questions ("homework").
+We then hold a Zoom meeting focused on the discussion questions.
 Periodically, the "homework" is a written test (ungraded).
-At the upcoming meeting, we discuss the right and wrong answers (and reasons why).
-These tests enable you to confirm areas of knowledge you have mastered and not so you can improve.
+At the following Zoom discussion meeting, we discuss the answers together.
+These tests enable you to confirm areas of knowledge you have mastered and areas for self-improvement.

-Third, in the first year ("Year 1"), you learn essential "hands-on" beekeeping skills from different mentors while inspecting the different colonies in our apiary.
+Third, in the first year ("YR1"), you learn essential "hands-on" beekeeping skills from different mentors while inspecting the different colonies in our Apiary.
 Different mentors have different teaching styles from whom you may learn different things or expand your knowledge in different ways.
 By inspecting different colonies, you learn the range of what is "normal" and observe different conditions within different colonies.
-During your second year ("Year 2"), you rely on and expand your Year 1 knowledge and experiences.
-You continue to learn by managing a specific colony within our apiary from one Spring through the next, and by serving as a "mentor" helping teach our new group of Year 1 apprentices.
+During your second year ("YR2"), you rely on and expand your YR1 knowledge and experiences.
+You continue to learn by managing a specific colony within our Apiary from one Spring through the next, and by serving as a "mentor" to help teach our new group of YR1 apprentices.
+In our experience, you never learn a subject better than having to teach it.

 Fifth and finally, as far as we can tell, there is no other beekeeping apprenticeship program in the U.S. that is remotely like ours.
-Through the Program, you can develop the knowledge and skills necessary to competently and confidently manage your own honey bee colonies for bee health from year to year.
+By completing the Program, you will develop the knowledge and skills necessary to competently and confidently manage your own honey bee colonies for bee health from year-to-year.
 You also gain the knowledge to become a well-rounded bee "ambassador” and educator to the public, as well as a competent mentor to other beekeepers in the years ahead.

 PROGRAM OVERVIEW